Ocon wins chaotic Hungarian GP, Hamilton takes F1 lead

 Heavy rain fell shortly before Sunday’s race and the track was soaked.
 Hamilton got away from pole but Verstappen shot ahead of Bottas into second.

-McLaren’s Lando Norris also overtook Bottas, who bumped into the back of him— sending Norris sliding into Verstappen and both off track.
-Bottas went into a tire wall and took out Verstappen’s teammate Sergio Perez on his way off the track.
+McLaren’s Lando Norris also overtook Bottas, who bumped into the back of him — sending Norris sliding into Verstappen and both off track.
+Bottas went into a tire wall and took out Verstappen’s teammate Sergio Perez on his way.

-Just behind them, Ferrari’s Charles Leclerc was jammed between Aston Martin’s Lance Stroll and McLaren’s Daniel Ricciardo.

-A red flag halted the race to allow stewards to clear the wrecked cars.
-Leclerc, Stroll, Norris and Perez retired.
+Ferrari’s Charles Leclerc was jammed between Aston Martin’s Lance Stroll and McLaren’s Daniel Ricciardo.
+After a red flag halted the race to allow stewards to clear the wrecked cars, Leclerc, Stroll, Norris and Perez also retired.

-When the race restarted about 30 minutes later, Hamilton was alone on the grid while others were ditching their wet-weather tires to suit the now drying track.
+When the race restarted, Hamilton was alone on the grid while others were ditching their wet-weather tires to suit the now drying track.

 Hamilton had to do the same on the next lap and came out in last place with Verstappen 11th, while Ocon led from Vettel.
 Nikita Mazepin was the sixth to retire after colliding with 2007 F1 champion Kimi Raikkonen’s Alfa Romeo in the pit lane.